-Exhibition stands are available in all kinds of types, shapes and formations, varying from a couple of plain white walls to the most luxurious pavilions with various floors.
+Exhibition stands are available in all kinds of types, shapes, and formations, varying from a couple of plain white walls to the most luxurious pavilions with various floors.

 Whatever you choose depends on the type of exhibition, the available space, how often you participate in an exhibition and of course the available budget.
 Will you buy or rent a stand?

-The various stand types and lay-outs Head stand
+The various stand types and layouts headstand

 It is more difficult to attract attention when you are part of a row of stands.
-It often concerns the smallest (not necessarily) and the shortest stands.
+It often concerns the smallest and not necessarily the shortest stands.

 Usually, a walk-through stand is a bit deeper and doesn’t have a back wall.
 The visitor literally walks through your stand to the next aisle.
 This stand requires extra attentiveness of the stand staff, as visitors can access your stand from both sides.
-As the wall surface of both sidewalls is usually limited, this stand doesn’t offer many fixing possibilities for promotion material.
+As the wall surface of both sidewalls is usually limited, this stand doesn’t offer many fixing possibilities for promotional material.

 These stands are often positioned in the passage between two halls, turning these stands into a walk-through path.
 This stand type requires an original stand concept.

 A corner stand is less common.
 Corner stands are located at the end of a row – often at an aisle intersection – and are open on two sides.
 The visitors can access the stand from these two sides.
 It generates more attention.
 Besides, this stand catches the eye and offers more design options compared to a row stand.

 The peninsula stand is open on all sides and is enclosed by the aisles.
 Visitors can access your stand from all sides, which generates a lot of exposure.
 As this stand doesn’t have any walls, you need to use freestanding presentation furniture to promote your products and documentation.

 The floor stand is an exhibition stand with an extra floor, extending its stand surface.
 In principle, each of the previously discussed stand types can be fitted with an extra floor.
-You should always enquire in advance about the regulations the organizer applies.
+You should always inquire in advance about the regulations the organizer applies.